 1. The Anglo-Saxon or Old English Period (450-1066 AD)

 The language brought by these Anglo-Saxon settlers together with some Latin and Celtic words became Old English.
 Anglo-Saxon literature was the earliest phase of English literature.
-This period consists of literature written in Old English in Anglo-Saxon England from the 5th Century AD to the Norman Conquest of 1066.
+Anglo-Saxon period literature period is diverse and includes epic poetry, religious texts, historical chronicles, and riddles written in Old English in Anglo-Saxon England from the 5th Century AD to the Norman Conquest of 1066.

 The Old English spoken by Anglo-Saxon people looks incomprehensible to today’s English-speakers.
 However, there are a good number of words that have survived in modern day English such as “day” , “year”, “kiss” , “love” , “arm” etc.